What happens if you do not comply

 All payments to Revenue for outstanding LPT must include any interest that may be due.
 Interest is applied to LPT Arrears at the rate of 8% per annum.

-If you opted to defer payment of LPT, you must account for the deferral interest at a rate of 4%.
+If you opted to defer payment of LPT, you must account for the deferral interest at a rate of 4% for outstanding liabilities up to 31 December 2021 and 3% on outstanding liabilities from 1 January 2022 onwards.
 You must pay deferral interest before you sell or transfer a property.

 If the deferral has been claimed incorrectly, you must account for the full interest due at 8% per annum.